setopet/auto-specifications/README.md

 org.phosphantic.exampel.PetSupplyStore:
   - should sell appropriate food
-  - should throw PetSupplyStoreEmptyException when empty
+  - should be open on working days
 ```

 Use `@VerifiesContract` to track coverage: